 The original four rules are good taste, not a production control system.
 They need thresholds, anti-pattern names, and failure-mode mapping.

-Calibrated Communication: report what changed, what was verified, what was not verified, and what assumptions remain.
+The missing fifth principle is Calibrated Communication: report what changed, what was verified, what was not verified, and what assumptions remain.
 No competence theater.

 A principle is useful only when it prevents the failure mode the agent is most likely to produce.